Tomoyokyou/DNN_HW2/README.md

 		after all executables are compiled, run scripts and generate structured SVM result.

 	-all:
-		compile all object and executables.
+		compile all objects and executables.

 	-structSvm:
 		compile struct_svm/struct_light api packages.